 In both cases (2nd and 3rd cont.) the survival time of the single cells was in the range of about typical 0.5 sec to max 1 second.

-centerline there will be no rotation of the bands before and
+be no rotation of the bands before and after totality.

 Note the position angles.
 At 2nd contact (p.a.
 349° to zenit), the crescent lied nearly parallel to the horizon, and the shadow bands seemed to extend perpendicular to the solar direction. mAfter 3rd contact, the crescent was inclinated 43 deg to the horizon (p.a.
 127° to zenit), and the shadow bands were also inclinated to the solar perpendicular line by appr.

 To study contrast an the development of the shadow bands in detail, i took with LIMOVIE the intensity profils of a four pixel area of my cloth.
 With SPECTROGRAM i made a power spectrum of the intensity plot.
 The upper graphs show the spectrum befor resecond contact (marked as C2), the graph right the development after third contact (C3).
 It can be seen, that the shadow bands do not develop continuously, but that there may occur short periods of less activity.

 For more details see my shadow bands explanation page!

 See Eric Flescher's very fine overview and linkpage of other shadow band sites!

 We had furthermore recorded the approaching an vanishing of the moon's shadow with three cameras on video. download here a quick-motion clip of those cameras (7 seconds, MPEG-2, 530 kB).
 (If you get problems in playing MPEG-2 files, download VLC media player or Microsoft's newest newest media player.
 The standard one often does not play MPEG-2.)

 Europe.
 Download large picture (157 kB)